Infirm service for rubbish bin collection

 - We also have a hearing induction loop installed in our the Cairns Botanic Gardens Visitor Centre at Edge Hill.

-A beach wheelchair is available for free hire at Palm Cove (on Williams Esplanade at the Queensland Life Savers station).
+A beach wheelchair is available for free hire at Palm Cove during patrol hours year-round.
 Just ask the on-duty lifeguard to issue it to you and fill in the indemnity book.

 Motorised wheelchairs and mobility scooters